openstack-archive/syntribos/README.md

 The tests included at release time include LDAP injection, SQL injection, integer overflow and the generic all_attacks.

-In order to run a specific test, simply use the `-t, --test-types` option and provide syntribos with a keyword or keywords to match from the test files located in `syntribos/tests/fuzz/`
+In order to run a specific test, simply use the `-t, --test-types` option and provide syntribos with a keyword or keywords to match from the test files located in `syntribos/tests/fuzz/` .

 For SQL injection tests, use:
 ```
-$ syntribos API_NAME.config payloads/API_NAME/list_users.txt SQL
+$ syntribos API_NAME.config payloads/API_NAME/list_users.txt -t SQL
 ```
 For SQL injection tests against the payload body only, use:
 ```